open-mmlab/mmdetection3d/docs/datasets/scannet_det.md

 - `GlobalAlignment`: The previous point cloud would be axis-aligned using the axis-aligned matrix.
 - `PointSegClassMapping`: Only the valid category ids will be mapped to class label ids like [0, 18) during training.
 - Data augmentation:
-    - `IndoorPointSample`: downsample the input point cloud.
+    - `PointSample`: downsample the input point cloud.
     - `RandomFlip3D`: randomly flip the input point cloud horizontally or vertically.
     - `GlobalRotScaleTrans`: rotate the input point cloud, usually in the range of [-5, 5] (degrees) for ScanNet; then scale the input point cloud, usually by 1.0 for ScanNet; finally translate the input point cloud, usually by 0 for ScanNet.